 I know this can be difficult, especially for seniors but it’s important to remove unnecessary items from the counter tops, window sills, kitchen table, etc.

 Also, don’t forget to de-clutter the refrigerator and pantry.
 These are often overlooked areas but can contribute to fall hazards.

 While making lunch one day she went hunting for a can of artichokes in her pantry but because it was so packed, she ended up spilling several items onto the floor before she found her artichokes.

 So, if she had to put more than one small plate on the table for dinner – she couldn’t.
 At least not without having to move things about, knocking things down and then having to reach down to the floor for what she dropped.

 It was a struggle to get her to remove those items but after she fell from her chair when she tried to pick up the pepper shaker (which she never used anyway) she finally agreed to de-clutter the table.
 (By the way – she ended up with a bruised elbow from that fall and never got her full range of motion back in that elbow)

-Re-arrange Small Kitchen Appliances and Items For Easier Access
+Re-arrange Small Kitchen Appliances and Items For Easy Access

 Now that the areas have been de-cluttered, the next step is to move the most commonly used items to the countertop level where it will be an easy reach for them.

 The physical condition of your senior will dictate where items should be placed.
 Some tips I can give you are: